rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 # RabbitMQ CLI Tools

-An Elixir-based implementation of the [rabbitmqctl](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) CLI.
+This is a next generation implementation of the [rabbitmqctl](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) and other RabbitMQ CLI tools.

 This is still very much a work in progress right now.
 For production use, go with the `rabbitmqctl` distributed with the `rabbitmq-server` repo.